- spiritual stimulant

 Origin: India.
 Solvent extracted from the blossoms.
 Base note.

-Jasmine essential oil is known as a “woman’s oil” and as a uterine tonic it is good for menstrual pain and cramps.
-It has also proven very helpful in childbirth when used as a massage oil in the early stages of labour.
+Jasmine Absolute is known as a “woman’s oil” and as a uterine tonic it is good for menstrual pain and cramps.
+It has also been said to be very helpful in childbirth when used as a massage oil in the early stages of labour.
 It may also help with the delivery of the placenta after delivery and aid postnatal recovery.

-This essential oil has a reputation as an aphrodisiac, helping to relax and address sexual problems.
-On the emotional level, Jasmine essential oil is relaxing and emotionally warming, a powerful antidepressant of a stimulating nature, which is wonderful where lethargy or a lack of confidence has set in.
+This oil has a reputation as an aphrodisiac, helping to relax and address sexual problems.
+On the emotional level, Jasmine may be relaxing and emotionally warming, and has the potential to be a powerful antidepressant of a stimulating nature, which is wonderful where lethargy or a lack of confidence has set in.

-In skincare, Jasmine essential oil is useful for all skin types, but especially for those individuals with dry, sensitive skin.
+In skincare, Jasmine Absolute is useful for all skin types, but especially for those individuals with dry, sensitive skin.
 It must be used in small amounts though, as too much can have the opposite effect of what is needed.

 Jasmine can be found in the following blends: